Mid Sweden University: Education

 The university has offered bachelor's degree (kandidatexamen) and Swedish master's degree (magisterexamen, one year) in a wide range of subjects since 1994, doctoral degree (doktorsexamen and licentiatexamen) since 2001, and International master's degree (masterexamen, two years) according to the Bologna model since 2005.
 Mid Sweden University also offers professional degrees within Master of Science and Engineering (civilingenjörsexamen, similar to German Diploma engineer) since 2003, and as engineer, teacher, nurse, specialist nurse, social worker/welfare officer (socionom), journalist and, from 2008, Psychologist.

 The university's two main campuses have different focuses but with some overlap.
 The Sundsvall campus has a school of education and offers various courses in the humanities and arts.
 It also has a wide range of courses and degrees in the technical and natural sciences and journalism.
 The Östersund campus focuses on graduate degrees in tourism, health care, social work and public administration.
 Campus Östersund also has Sweden's only ecotechnology programme.
-Besides the above, education and research within digital printing technology is located to the city of Örnsköldsvik.
+Besides the above, education and research within digital printing technology is located in the city of Örnsköldsvik.

 The institution is also well known for a wide range of web-based distance education.

+International collaboration

+Mittuniversitetet is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Number of students and employees

-In school year 2009/2010, the university had 21,476 undergraduate students (including master students) with 4,000 of them based in Östersund, 4,000 in Sundsvall, 2,000 in Härnösand and the rest are learning on distance.
-The university has 235 doctoral students, about 800 teachers, of which 80 were employed professors, and totally more than 1000 employees.
+In school year 2009/2010, the university had 21,476 undergraduate students (including master students) with 4,000 of them based in Östersund, 4,000 in Sundsvall, 2,000 in Härnösand and the rest in distance-learning programs.
+The university has 235 doctoral students, about 800 teachers, of which 80 were employed professors, and in all more than 1,000 employees.